 For extra security, you can bend the bottom six inches of the fence into an L-shape, facing outward from the garden.
 When a rabbit tries to dig down at the fence line, it will hit this underground mesh barrier and won't be able to get any further.
 This simple trick is one of the most effective ways to stop them in their tracks and keep your garden truly secure.

-Design a Smarter, Rabbit-Resistant Bed
+How to Design a Rabbit-Resistant Raised Bed

 Sometimes, the best defense is built right into your garden's foundation.
 By thinking strategically about the design of your raised bed, you can create a space that’s naturally less appealing to hungry rabbits.
 A little planning upfront can save you from the frustration of nibbled leaves and disappearing seedlings.
 Instead of just reacting to rabbit damage, you can proactively design a garden that keeps them out from the start.
 Whether you’re building a new bed or upgrading an existing one, a few smart design choices can make all the difference.